r-lidar-lab/lidRviewer/README.md

 *Section updated on December 27 2018*

 We successfully installed the package on Windows machines.
-As always things are much harder on Windows :wink:.
-I wrote an automatic installation script that install the SDL and build the package.
+As always things are much harder on Windows but I wrote an automatic installation script that install the SDL and build the package.

 1. Make sure you have a C++ compiler.
 On Windows you must install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).
 You also need to install the `devtools` package to build the package.